dimagi/commcare-hq/docs/databases.rst

 of the primary node.
 2. Duplicate SQL functions that make use of this new plproxy cluster.

-In order ot maintain the SQL function naming the new plproxy cluster must be in a separate database.
+In order to maintain the SQL function naming the new plproxy cluster must be in a separate database.

 Steps to setup: